Rezina District: History

-The first human settlements in the territory of the district appeared during the Neolithic period (7th–5th millennium BC).
-Near the villages of Solonceni, Echimăuți, and Stohnaia, traces have been found of settled communities of related tribes with shared culture.
-Fertile soil suitable for agriculture and cattle breeding, abundant water, and forested areas that provided shelter all favored human settlement in these locations.

-The Dacians inhabited these territories from the 2nd millennium BC until the 5th century AD.
-In the 1st century BC, the Dacian leader Burebista united Dacian communities, forming a unified Dacian state called Dacia, which included the present territory of Rezina District.

-Between the 10th and 12th centuries, a monastery was built near Țipova.
-Carved into a giant limestone rock, the monastery includes 18 caves connected by internal passages.
-It is one of the most significant cave monasteries along the banks of the Dniester River.
+The first human settlements on the territory of the district today appeared in the Neolithic era (7th-5th millennium BC).
+Near villages Solonceni, Echimăuţi and Stohnaia and found traces of the existence of territorial and cultural community of families of related tribes.
+Fertile soil, suitable for cattle breeding and agriculture, water and forests bank, which is a good shelter, were elements that favored flat settlements in these places.
+Dacians inhabited these territories 2nd millennium BC - 5th century AD.
+1st century BC Dacian leader Burebista, unites dacian communities, forming a unitary Dacian state.
+This state called Dacia, included the present territory of Rezina district.
+In the 10th-12th centuries a monastery was built near Tipova.
+The monastery is carved from a giant limestone rock and includes 18 caves, connected by internal passages.
+It is one of the most important buildings (cave monastery) on the banks of the Nistru river.
+District towns, with the earliest historical attestation are Horodiste and Pecişte documented during 1437–1466.

-The district’s settlements with the earliest historical attestation are Horodiște and Peciște, documented between 1437 and 1466.
-The first recorded mention of Rezina as a village appears in a document dated 5 February 1495, when Prince Stephen the Great confirmed the ownership of the village to Toader Alexa Vataman, who purchased it from the descendants of the noble Negrea for 70 Tatar złoty.

-From the 16th to the 18th centuries, the region saw further economic and cultural development, along with a marked increase in population.
-In 1812, the Treaty of Bucharest separated Bessarabia from the Principality of Moldova, ceding the former to Russia.
-In 1918, following the collapse of the Russian Empire, Bessarabia decided on union with Romania, and during 1918–1944, the district was part of Orhei County.
-Bessarabia was again annexed by the USSR following the Molotov–Ribbentrop Pact.

-In 1991, with the proclamation of the Independence of Moldova, the area became part of the newly independent state.
-Between 1998 and 2003, it was included in Soroca County and since 2003, was reestablished as an administrative unit of the Republic of Moldova.
+The first evidence of Rezina, a village landlord, we find a document of 5 February 1495 that prince of Stephan the Great, strengthens his Toader, Rezina village where he was Alexa Vataman, at the mouth of Rezina river purchased from his relatives, grandchildren of the great Negrea 70 Tatars zloty.
+In the 16th-18th centuries, further develop the region's economic, cultural and shows a marked increase in the population.
+In 1812, Treaty of Bucharest divides Basarabia from the Principality of Moldova, the first being ceded to Russia.
+In 1918, after the collapse of the Russian Empire, Basarabia decide union with the motherland Romania, during this period (1918–1944) district, is part of Orhei County.
+Basarabia is again busy this time of the USSR after the Molotov–Ribbentrop Treaty.
+In 1991, as a result of the proclamation of Independence of Moldova, part of the Soroca County (1991–2003), and in 2003, became administrative unit of Moldova.